i2mint/i2mint/misc/logs/2024/thor.md

 * [ ] Look into, the signature-comparison framework (see https://github.com/i2mint/i2/discussions/63 and https://github.com/i2mint/i2/discussions/76).
 Concrete goal: Refactor `is_call_compatible` to the framework.

+## 2024-11-19

+* Chat with VF.
+Looked at docs publishing problem.
+[Looked at this packages](https://github.com/peaceiris/actions-gh-pages) which epythet uses.

 ## 2024-11-18

 * [hubcap.notebook_to_markdown](https://github.com/thorwhalen/hubcap/blob/6edec9f953d54f18c456b94e66ba776929c5a729/hubcap/tools.py#L98): Convert a Jupyter notebook to Markdown and optionally post-process the output.